7 Signs Your Eating Habits Are Too Restrictive

 Don't get me wrong — calories are important.
 If you reduce your caloric intake drastically, you will indeed lose weight.
 But this type of weight loss isn't always sustainable or healthy.

 A powerful alternative to constantly struggling with dieting is mindful eating.
-This means tuning in to your food's nutritional value and your body's natural signals.
+This means tuning in to your food's nutritional value and your body's natural signals, which requires cultivating a positive relationship with yourself.

 To help gain freedom around your eating habits, I like to use the analogy of being on a budget.
 When you're following a financial budget, you don’t spend exactly the same amount every day.
 Occasionally you’ll splurge on something.